pantheon-systems/documentation/source/content/terminus/07-create.md

 Creating a plugin allows you to add custom commands to Terminus.
 The sections below provide instructions on how to create Pantheon's [example plugin](https://github.com/pantheon-systems/terminus-plugin-example) and add new commands.

-## Create the Example Plugin with Terminus 3
+## Create the Example Plugin

-Terminus 3 has a plugin manager that includes a command for scaffolding a new, empty plugin.
+Terminus has a plugin manager that includes a command for scaffolding a new, empty plugin.

 1. Run the command below to create a new plugin: